great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.rst

             store_backend_defaults=S3StoreBackendDefaults(default_bucket_name="my_default_bucket"),
         )

-    The following example shows a Data Context configuration with a pandas datasource and local filesystem defaults for metadata stores.
+    The following example shows a Data Context configuration with a Pandas datasource and local filesystem defaults for metadata stores.
 Note: imports are omitted in the following examples.

     .. code-block:: python